bcgov/sso-keycloak/wiki/Creating-a-Role.md

-You've asked and we've listened, we've created the ability for you to create roles for your SSO integration.
+This page helps you understand how to create and manage roles in the Common Hosted Single Sign On App.

 ### What are roles in the Common Hosted Single Sign On (CSS) App?